EE2dev/d3-indented-tree/README.md

 - [myChart.propagateValue()](https://bl.ocks.org/EE2dev/ce4aca1b40c8d73b239909719e8bef86)

-## 1. How to use d3-hierarchy-explorer
+## 1. How to use d3-indented-tree

-Here is a minimal template sufficient to call hierarchy explorer.
+Here is a minimal template sufficient to call d3-indented-tree.
 A reference to the data is assigned to the `dataSpec.source` *object* property.

 ```html
 <!DOCTYPE html>